jacksonsdean/online-interactive-evolution/README.md

-# Online Interactive Evolutionary Art
+# Online Interactive Evolutionary Gallery
 *Project by Jackson Dean for UVM CS 205*
     <br/>
     Available online at: <a href="https://interactive.evolutionary.gallery">interactive.evolutionary.gallery</a>